-If you’re a landlord, this is not good news.
-It’s important for landlords to understand the law around security deposits to prevent misunderstandings and avoid a lawsuit.
+It’s important for landlords to understand Colorado’s security deposit laws in order to prevent misunderstandings and avoid a lawsuit.

-Landlords cannot call the security deposit something else, such as prepaid rent or a fee.
-Lease language cannot state that the money is “not a security deposit,” nor can they contractually make the security deposit nonrefundable.
+Be careful not to call the security deposit something else, such as prepaid rent or a fee.
+Lease language cannot state that deposit money is “not a security deposit.”
+You also cannot contractually make the security deposit nonrefundable.

-Generally, a landlord has one month from the termination of tenancy to return the security deposit unless otherwise stated in a lease agreement.
-However, the security deposit must be returned within 60 days.
+Generally, you have one month from the time the tenant terminates their lease to return the security deposit unless it’s stated otherwise in the lease agreement.
+However, security deposits must be returned within 60 days.

-If a landlord violates any of his or her responsibilities, such as taking some/all of the deposit without sending the tenant an itemized list or fails to return the security deposit within 60 days, then the landlord may forfeit his or her right to keep the amount of money and may be liable for further damages.
+If you take some or all of a security deposit without sending the tenant an itemized list or you fail to return the security deposit within 60 days, then you could forfeit your right to keep any of the deposit.
+You also may be liable for other damages.

 We Can Help With Your Security Deposit Issue